 - Mold can occur in your seats – it’s unhealthy for everybody riding in your car.

-There are many other bad things that may happen, but these are the most important ones, with the greatest impact on your life and on your car.
+Many other bad things may happen, but these are the most important ones with the greatest impact on your life and your car.

-For sure, Winter season isn’t the best time to wash and dry your car seats comparing to other seasons.
+For sure, the Winter season isn’t the best time to deep clean car seats compared to other seasons.
 Even if it’s not the best season, it doesn’t mean that it’s bad for your car seats.

-The biggest problem with the winter season is that there is no enough sun to dry things out.
-Also, snow and rains are a common occurrence.
+The biggest problem with the winter season is that there is not enough sun to dry things out.
+Also, snow and rain are common occurrences.

-With a lot of snow and rains, the air is very moist, which makes seats hard to dry out.
+With a lot of snow and rain, the air is very moist, making seats hard to dry.

-If you’re not in rush with your seat washing, I suggest you wait sunnier days, March is already a much better option.
+If you’re not in a rush with your seat washing, I suggest you wait for sunnier days.
+March is already a much better option.

-However, if you really had to wash your seats in the winter season, or your seats got really wet somehow (rain, snow, etc.), just follow the steps in this article and you will dry your seats out successfully.
+However, if you had to wash your seats in the winter season or your seats got wet somehow (rain, snow, etc.), just follow the steps in this article, and you will dry your seats out successfully.

 What Time Of The Day Is The Best?